cthulahoops/chatcli/README.md

 ```

 You can select messages from the log using their `offset`.
 Most commands accept
 an offset.
-For continue from the third most recent entry in the log you can use
+For example, to continue from the third most recent entry in the log
+you can use

 ```
 chatcli 3